-In 2012, Zone-related activity within our Zone project accounted for more than 20% of the State of Mississippi's economy.
-To be certain, much of this economic activity was accounted for by one Operator (Chevron); however, it should be noted that the 7,900 Zone-related jobs constitute more than 5% of the entire State's manufacturing jobs, even though the total activated areas within our Zone project constitute less that 1/10,000th of the State's overall area.
-Essential to this success has been the ability of our Zone project to provide the resources necessary for local and area companies to properly evaluate the Zones program and successfully implement it when the need exists.
+Zone-related activity within our Zone project continues to comprise a significant portion of Mississippi's manufacturing employment and output.
+Essential to the success of our Zone project has been the ability to provide the resources necessary for local and area companies to properly evaluate the Zones program and successfully implement it when the need exists.
 Additionally, relationships between Zone Operators and local Customs officials have advanced to a state of informed compliance and user friendliness.